Two of Yeshua’s better known messages are the parable of the Sower and the parable of the Wheat & Tares

 The fluctuations associated with Cheshvan and Kislev continue during these leap years.
 So the number of days in these leap years are 383, 384 and 385 respectively.

-Simply stated, this is how the traditional Hebrew calendar works.
+Simply stated, this is how the civil Hebrew calendar works.